mclarkson/obdi-saltconfigserver/README.md

 each state file containing the description.
 The format is as follows:

 ```
-# DESC: A description for this state file
+# INFO: A description for this state file
-# DESC: that can span multiple lines
+# INFO: that can span multiple lines
 ```

 #### Datacentres and environments